gitstua/stu-workers/spec.md

-This is the specification for the endpoints in this worker
+x`This is the specification for the endpoints in this worker

 ## /fractal